edwardrixon/comic-reader-web/Readme.md

 # comic-reader-web

-This is a comic reader that works on cbr and cbz files that are stored on a filesystem
+This is a comic reader that works on cbr and cbz files that are stored on a filesystem.
+You will need a docker environment setup to use it.
+Installing Docker is beyond the scope of this readme.

 ## Installation